 In today’s busy world, it’s easy to burn out quickly.
 Employees need time to recharge outside of work so that they can be productive when they’re on the clock.
 It can be especially difficult to separate work from daily life as a remote worker.

 No matter if the employee is salaried, hourly, or works from home they should not be expected to work outside of business hours.
-Even if that means just taking a call or checking their email, if you want to improve employee retention, make sure your employee can separate work from their home life.
+Even if that means just taking a call or checking their email, if you want to improve employee retention, make sure your employees can separate work from their home life.

 Learn More > How PEOs Like Us Benefit Retention Rates